 - PLUS loans; or

 - Supplemental Educational Opportunity Grants;

-Marijuana users may also be ineligible for federal housing benefits.
-Marijuana users may not purchase a gun.
-And marijuana is banned on federal property.
+Weed users may also be ineligible for federal housing benefits.
+Pot users may not purchase a gun.
+And pot is banned on federal property.
 Examples include federal buildings, parks, and military bases.

 Furthermore, businesses that accept large amounts of federal funding have to follow the Drug-Free Workplace Act of 1988.9

 Yes, unless the case was for felony DUI.
 And there is a waiting period, unless the case was dismissed.
 The length of the wait depends on the crime.10

 Category of cannabis conviction

 Waiting period to get a Nevada record seal

 |Misdemeanor (not including DUI)||1 year after the case ends|